 VPL stands for visual programming; it is a type of language that uses graphical components such as icons, buttons, and symbols in the form of coding.
 This programming language allows visual illustration of the coding concept generated by the computer.
 This type of programming language helps non-technical users explain charts and processes in a way that most beginners can comprehend.
 The visual programming language also allows users to simply use a drag and drop interface and operates most efficiently on low-code platforms.

 There are benefits to using a visual programming language in software development.
-Visual programming is a beginner-friendly solution for users who are not coding experts.
+Modern software development as a visual programming tool is a beginner-friendly solution for users who are not coding experts.
 The simple visual layout of the images and blocks makes it easy for the average user to understand, design, and explain.
 So instead of viewing undiscernible lines of code, people can logically grasp and explain complex concepts with this visual programming language.
 Because of its relative simplicity, visual programming is a seamless way of introducing users to coding and programming.

 (VPL) Visual Programming Language - A Full Guide